eldendo/Programming-the-Commodore-64-from-scratch/README.md

 Of course later a whole bunch of development software was available...
 Alternative interpreters like Simon's Basic or C and Pascal compilers became available.
 Nowadays there are complete cross development systems where one can develop c64 programs on a PC using all modern facilities.

-But it is my goal here to restart my Commodore adventures where I started them in 1983: With a bare computer and a storage device (a cassette recorder or a diskdrive) and no other software than the native BASIC V2 interpreter.
+But it is my goal here to restart my Commodore adventures where I started them in 1983: With a bare computer and a storage device and no other software than the native BASIC V2 interpreter.
 All necessary tools have to be build in BASIC, hand-translated machine code or using the tools already (self)made in this project before.

 Of course it is not necessary to use a real Commodore.
 An emulator is perfect replacement.
 I will use VICE.
 Writing code can be done in a simple editor, using cut & paste in vice.